What you need to know if you’re considering a prenuptial, or premarital, agreement.

 Who Needs a Prenup?

 Couples with or without children, wealthy or not, may simply want to clarify their financial rights and responsibilities during marriage.
-Or they may want to avoid potential arguments if they ever divorce, by specifying in advance how their property will be divided and whether or not either spouse will receive alimony.
-(A few states won’t allow a spouse to give up the right to alimony, however.)
+Or they may want to avoid potential arguments if they ever divorce, by specifying in advance how their property will be divided, and whether or not either spouse will receive alimony.
+(A few states won’t allow a spouse to give up the right to alimony, however, and, in most others, a waiver of alimony will be scrutinized heavily and won’t be enforced if the spouse who is giving up alimony didn’t have a lawyer.)
 Prenups can also be used to protect spouses from each other’s debts, and they may address a multitude of other issues as well.

 If You Don’t Make a Prenup